Mental Health Overview: Exploring Depression Definition, Symptoms And Treatments

 Postpartum depression

-After giving birth or welcoming an adoptive or foster child to the home, some parents experience a drastic mood shift involving a low mood and intrusive, often worrisome thoughts or behaviors.
+After giving birth or welcoming an adoptive or foster child to the home, some parents experience a drastic mood shift involving a low mood and intrusive, often negative thoughts or behaviors.
 These symptoms can be caused by postpartum depression, which may arise weeks or months after the birth or adoption of a child.

 How common is depression?

-Data from the World Health Organization (WHO) suggests that approximately 5% of the world's adult population lives with depression.
+Details from the World Health Organization (WHO) suggests that approximately 5% of the world's adult population lives with depression.
 Mood disorders are one of the leading causes of disability worldwide, and those who identify as women are often diagnosed with depression more frequently than those who identify as men.
 However, this statistic may be due to the stigmas men experience in reaching out for support and the differences in symptoms between men and women.

 While depression can be a common mental illness, effective treatments are available to treat mild, moderate, and severe depression—possibly mitigating some of the effects symptoms can have on daily life.